|

 How often are you now used, in our culture of merchandising, as an object to

-fad diets, workouts, cosmetic surgery, makeup, dyed hair, jewelry, tattoos,
+fad diets, workouts, cigars, cosmetic surgery, makeup, dyed hair, body piercings,

-a shaved head, or fashionable clothes—or lack of clothing—in order to meet the
+tattoos, a shaved head, fashionable clothes (or lack of clothing)—in order to

 So what does a person learn from